 How can I use this recipe?

 Add it to soups, stews, appetizers, chowders, meats, marinades, and pot pies.
 The list is endless, it gives a recipe that flavor none of us can explain, but we can taste it.
 And it’s fabulous.
+Consider using the sauce to marinate your meats rather than just spreading on the meat, or dipping each bite.
+The marinade makes every bite special!

 Are there any health benefits to eating Worcestershire sauce?

 Although not particularly high in any ingredients needed for quality daily nutritional needs, this sauce does have iron for blood cell production and also has vitamin C and zinc.
 It also contains some carotenoids for stronger eyes.
-It is very low in calories for those concerned about weight gain, and with a fat-free approach to flavor enhancement, it is considered a more heart-healthy sauce than others you may try.
+It is very low in calories, for those concerned about weight gain, and with a fat-free approach to flavor enhancement, it is considered a more heart-healthy sauce than others you may try.